Angatar/kubectl/README.md

 ```
 This command will display the list of kubectl commands available

+## Default User

+Starting from version 1.31 the d3fk/kubectl container image includes a non-root default user named `kubectl` with a UID of `6009` to follow [Docker's best practices](https://docs.docker.com/scout/policy/#default-non-root-user).
+This UID was chosen to minimize interference with existing users on your local filesystem  (e.g, access to config files, mounted volumes...).

+If you were using d3fk/kubectl versions below v1.31, this non-root user setup should not impact your usual practices with d3fk/kubectl, except exceptional cases where you are dealing with files or directories that have specific restricted read access.
+If you encounter such cases and wish to replicate the behavior of running kubectl locally, you can set the container user to your own UID by using the `--user` option.

 ## Configuration
-If you want to connect to a remote cluster it is required to load your own configuration.
+To connect to a remote cluster, you need to load your own configuration.
 ```sh
 $ docker run --rm --name kubectl -v /path/to/your/kube/config:/.kube/config d3fk/kubectl
 ```

-e.g: if you want to list the pods in your cluster
+For example, to list the pods in your cluster:
 ```sh
 $ docker run --rm --name kubectl -v $HOME/.kube/config:/.kube/config d3fk/kubectl get pods
 ```

-In case you need to use yaml files, create configmaps or use any other files with kubectl, a WORKDIR has been set in the d3fk/kubectl container at the "/files" path so that you simply have to use a volume to mount your files on this path and use them from the d3fk/kubectl container.
+If you need to use YAML files, create configmaps, or work with other files using kubectl, a `WORKDIR` has been set in the `d3fk/kubectl` container at the `/files` path.
+You can mount your files to this path and use them within the container.

-e.g: to create a deployment from a deployment.yaml file in your current directory
+For example, to create a deployment from a `deployment.yaml` file in your current directory:
 ```sh
 $ docker run --rm --name kubectl \
              -v $(pwd):/files \